bjpop/gurita/docsrc/bar.rst

 Standard deviaiton
 ------------------

-The standard deviation of the numerical feature can be shown as an error bar with the ``--std`` argument.
+The standard deviation of the numerical column can be shown as an error bar with the ``--std`` argument.

-For example the mean and standard deviation of ``age`` is shown for each value in the ``class`` feature:
+For example the mean and standard deviation of ``age`` is shown for each value in the ``class`` column:

 .. code-block:: bash